-Daily Crime Logs are available for review during normal University business hours (8am to 4:30pm, Monday through Friday, except holidays and emergency closures) at the Public Safety office, located at Morrissey House 2503 North River Road.
+Daily Crime Logs are available for review during normal University business hours (8am to 4:30pm, Monday through Friday, except holidays and emergency closures) at the Public Safety office, located in the Hospitality Center on the Main Campus at 2500 North River Road, Manchester, NH.
 The information in the crime log typically includes the incident classification, date reported, date and time occurred, general location, and disposition of each reported crime.